-Depending on the current condition of your fence will determine if you need to do more then just washing it.
-If your fence has a different stain then you are applying or it is chipping its finish, you will want to look into a stain stripper.
+Depending on the current condition of your fence, you may need to do more than just washing it.
+If your fence has a different stain than you are applying or the finish is chipping, you will want to look into a stain stripper.

-Let the fence dry for 24 hours before appling stain.
+Let the fence dry for 24 hours before applying stain.

-Lay down a trap or old sheet in the area where you will be staining the fence.
+Lay down a tarp or old sheet in the area where you will be staining the fence.

 Cover any surrounding vegetation at the foot of the fence to protect it from drips from the stain.

-Follow the instructions from the stain’s can on how to apply the stain but here is the basic process.
+Follow the instructions from the stain’s can on how to apply the stain.
+Here is the basic process:

-Start by shaking or stirring the stain depending on your stain.
-With the type of stain we used, we just unscrewed a cap then poured it from the spout on top.
+Start by shaking or stirring the stain depending on the stain’s instructions.
+With the type of stain we used, we just unscrewed the cap and poured it from the spout on top.

 SIDE NOTE: If you are wondering how to open a paint can be sure to see my full tutorial.

-Pour the stain into a painting tray then dip your paintbrush into the stain.
+Pour the stain into a painting tray and dip your paintbrush into the stain.

-SIDE NOTE: Gloves are nice to protect your hands from getting stained.
+SIDE NOTE: Gloves are essential for protecting your hands from getting stained.

-Apply the stain to the fence wherever a roller can not reach.
-This would be corners or where boards come together.
+First, apply the stain to the fence wherever a roller can not reach, e.g.the corners or where boards come together.

 SIDE NOTE: The stain I am using is goof-proof so I don’t have to worry about drips or applying the stain continually.
 I would recommend a stain like this!